The Rise of Venture Debt: A Response to the New Normal in the Entrepreneurial Ecosystem

 • Upside for the financier.
 Since venture debt does not involve direct equity participation, financiers often require mechanisms such as warrants, which allow them to acquire shares in the company in the future at a pre-established price.

-Technology assessment.
-With the emergence of innovations such as generative artificial intelligence, venture debt providers analyze the impact of these trends on the structures of high-growth companies.
+• Technology assessment.
+Using innovations such as generative artificial intelligence, venture debt providers analyze the impact of these trends on the structures of high-growth companies.

 Venture debt, a catalyst for new stages of scaling

 The consolidation of this solution in Spain and Latin America marks a paradigm shift in startup financing.
-Far from replacing traditional venture capital, this modality has been integrated as a strategic complement that allows scaleups to extend their runway, optimize their capital structures, and maintain control during key phases of expansion.
+Far from replacing traditional venture capital, this option has been integrated as a strategic complement that allows scaleups to extend their runway, optimize their capital structures and maintain control during key phases of expansion.

-In a macroeconomic environment that demands efficiency and resilience, high-growth companies that combine innovation with sustainable business models are finding venture debt to be an effective way to continue growing.
-In this context, BBVA Spark allows high-growth companies to access the advantages of this financing tool and offers other flexible financing solutions, adapted to the real growth cycle of startups and aligned with new scalability needs.
+In a macroeconomic environment that demands efficiency and resilience, high-growth companies that combine innovation with sustainable business models are finding venture debt an effective way to continue growing.
+In this context, BBVA Spark allows high-growth companies to access the advantages of this financing tool, offering alternative flexible financing solutions that adapt to startup’s real growth cycle and align with new scalability needs.